Tailgate party

-Food and Drink
+Food and drink

 Tailgating typically involves the consumption of alcoholic beverages or soft drinks and the grilling of various meat products.
-Popular tailgate party foods include picnic and grilling staples such as bratwurst, hamburgers, hot dogs, baked beans, steak, to-go pizza, and cold salads like coleslaw or potato salad.
+Popular tailgate party foods include picnic and grilling staples such as bratwurst, hamburgers, hot dogs, buffalo wings, baked beans, steak, to-go pizza, sliders and cold salads like coleslaw or potato salad.
 Snacks include potato and tortilla chips with guacamole among others which are fairly common.
 Some food products were created because of tailgate parties.
 A brand of pimento cheese, called Palmetto Cheese, got its start at Atlanta Braves tailgate parties.
 In some Southern U.S. states and subtropical areas, fried seafood is made and shared at certain tailgate parties.

 Games

 Lawn games such as KanJam, cornhole, ladder golf, Polish horseshoes, Louisville Chugger, Jarts, washer pitching and Sholf are very popular during tailgates and tailgate parties.
 Lawn games are associated with tailgating primarily because of the simplicity in the game materials.
 Lawn games carry the connotation of drinking games because of their presence during tailgates.
 Other games that are often played include beer pong and flipcup.
 It is also common for fans to bring sports balls such as footballs, soccer balls, and the like to casually play with.
 Many tailgaters have external stereos or use their car's sound system to play music, and it is not unusual to see some tailgate parties hook up a television set and antenna/satellite to an electric generator so partygoers can watch other sporting events.